 An anchor lift is carried out for women who have significant sagging and involves a dramatic reshaping of the breast.
 Known as the ‘inverted T lift,’ this procedure requires three incisions:

 - One circling the outer edge of the areola

 - One from the bottom of the areola to the breast fold

 - One horizontally along the breast fold

 How Long Results Last

-- The breast lift technique
+- The technique used

 - Whether the breast is also enlarged with a breast implant (which adds weight and pulls down the breast)